 Notification of Transaction by Person Discharging Managerial Responsibilities pursuant to Article 19 of the Market Abuse Regulation EU No 596 2014

-Max-Hervé George, amministratore delegato di SWI Capital Holding Ltd., ha inviato una comunicazione per rispettare l’obbligo previsto dall’UE, dopo aver venduto azioni della società.
-La notifica sottolinea che la vendita è avvenuta in conformità con le norme di mercato e riguarda una quota significativa di titoli.
-L’operazione si è concretizzata in un momento di volatilità del settore finanziario, e l’azienda ha confermato di aver rispettato tutte le procedure previste.

 AMSTERDAM, Feb.
-23, 2026 PRNewswire -- SWI Capital Holding Ltd. (SWI) announces that it has received a notification from Max-Hervé George, a member of its board of directors and Chief Executive Officer, in accordance with Article 19 of the Market Abuse Regulation (EU) No. 5962014 (EU MAR).
-SWI has been notified of the following sale transactions effected by Mr. George: These transactions have been completed as part of the liquidity pool arrangement and additionally to satisfy public demand.
+26, 2026 PRNewswire -- SWI Capital Holding Ltd. (SWI) announces that it has received a notification from Max-Hervé George, a member of its board of directors and Chief Executive Officer, in accordance with Article 19 of the Market Abuse Regulation (EU) No. 5962014 (EU MAR).
+SWI has been notified of the following sale transactions effected by Mr. George: These transactions have been completed to satisfy public demand.
 This notification is made in accordance with Article 19 of the EU MAR.
-Notes to Editors About SWI Group SWI Group (www. 🔗 Leggi su Iltempo.it
+Notes to Editors About SWI Group SWI Stoneweg Icona Group (www.swi.com) is a listed, global investment conglomerate driven by an entrepreneurial spirit that operates in a number of sectors, including Data Centers, Real Estate, Credit, and the Financial Sector. 🔗 Leggi su Iltempo.it

-EU: rejects Iran’s categorisation of EU armies as ‘terrorist groups’L’Unione Europea ha risposto duramente alla mossa dell’Iran, che ha definito “terroristici” alcuni eserciti europei.
+EU: rejects Iran’s categorisation of EU armies as ‘terrorist groups’“We reject the announcement of the listing of EU armies and the accusation of terrorism,” said European Commission spokesperson Anouar El Anouni.

-Don’t get sense EU countries ready to give Ukraine date for membership, EU’s Kallas saysKaja Kallas ha dichiarato che i paesi dell’Unione Europea non sono pronti a stabilire una data di adesione per l’Ucraina.

 He cheated with my sister on our wedding night, so I married his powerful uncle—he cried in regret!